rsheasby/Serilog-RabbitMQ-Example/README.md

 The simplest way to set up the exchange, queue, and binding is using the RabbitMQ management plugin as described [here](https://www.rabbitmq.com/management.html).
 The default username and password for RabbitMQ is `guest` and `guest`.

 Alternatively, you can use the [RabbitMQ Cli Tool](https://www.rabbitmq.com/management-cli.html) to do the exchange, queue, and binding creation.
 Note that you'll still have to enable the management interface plugin for this to work.

+Finally, simply run the respective projects using `dotnet run` within their project directories.
+All the logs from the example web application will automatically be routed through RabbitMQ.
+The log server will then receive the logs from RabbitMQ and write them to Webapp.log as JSON.